-Twenty Lynchburg College students are traveling to Washington, D.C. this week to represent the United Kingdom in the Mid-Atlantic European Union Simulation conference.
+Twenty University of Lynchburg students are traveling to Washington, D.C. this week to represent the United Kingdom in the Mid-Atlantic European Union Simulation conference.

 The annual simulation brings together students from 160 colleges and universities to engage in debates and policy-setting meetings similar to those held by the European Parliament, the European Council, the European Commission, and the Council of Ministers.
 LC students will also meet with diplomats at the British Embassy.